 I created The Savvy Backpacker in 2010 and now it receives nearly 3,000,000 visitors a year.
 It’s also earned enough money to help fund our travels across Europe.
 In this guide, I’ll tell you how to start a travel blog and give you the strategies we use to make money from our website.

+This is a no-nonsense guide.
 Everything is 100% free.
 (Want to support us?
 Click here)

 Who Is This Travel Blogging Course For?

-This isn’t one of those weak “how to start a travel blog in 8 easy steps” kind of guides.
+This isn’t one of those “how to start a travel blog in 8 easy steps” kind of guides.

-This is an in-depth guide for those of you who want to start a travel blog right way — no shortcuts here.
+This is an in-depth guide for those of you who want to start a travel blog the right way — no shortcuts here.

 We’ll cover everything from the technical aspects to creating your blog to marketing, SEO, growth strategies, and earning money.